Are Cockroaches Dangerous to People and Pets?

 - Use an antihistamine cream if the bite itches

-No. Dogs and cats are much larger animals, and cockroaches typically make themselves scarce around predators.
+Dogs and cats are much larger than cockroaches, which typically make themselves scarce around predators.
 Roaches themselves are not poisonous, so your pet eating a clean roach most likely will not be an issue.
 With any household pest your pet consumes though, there may be the chance that bacteria gets transmitted.
 If you catch your dog or cat eating a cockroach, keep an eye out for any adverse reaction.

 While a pet’s interaction with a cockroach is unlikely to be harmful, the chemicals and poisons used to kill roaches can be harmful to pets.
 Consult an exterminator on how to safely get rid of cockroaches and with little risk to the health of your pets.
 Keep roach toxins and poisons out of reach.